 In the afternoons, you cold stop by for some coffee/tea and cookies, while appetizers were offered in the evening.
 The appetizers were not that great and consisted largely of desert items.
 I know, strange.

 The atmosphere in the lounge was always relaxing and the staff were attentive in a non-intrusive way.
 They came by every morning to check on us and just chat about how our trip was going.

 One evening, we spoke to a young woman from Indonesia who previously worked for Kempinski.
 She absolutely loved it there, but when her friend took a job at the Hyatt Regency Dubai, she followed suit.
 I asked how she liked living in Dubai, and she raved about it.
 She explained how her housing, medical bills, transportation (including commuting costs and a ticket home every 6 months), and dining were all provided (the hotel encourages employees to eat their meals on site, even when they’re not working).
 She ended with “I don’t know what to spend my paycheck on!”
 Wish I had that problem!
 She did send money home every month, but she was surprised at how little she needed to spend on herself.

 We met another attendant named Fayroz, who was from India.
 He told us his grandmother, who was Afghan, had named him and he was curious what his name meant.
-My dad told him Fayroz referred to a precious stone and also meant “successful one.”
+My dad told him Fayroz was a reference to a precious stone and also meant “successful one.”
 He beamed, “Then I’m very proud of it.”
 He spoke with a British accent and told us he’d studied in Switzerland, gone on to work for a hotel in London, before settling in Dubai.

 All of the staff seemed to be seasoned vets in the hospitality industry.
 In addition to being true professionals, they were very pleasant to be around.
 You won’t come across a more friendly and happy group of people…front desk staff excluded…